vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

-The total value locked in assets on the Axelar Network is currently $111.8M, with $31.3M locked in EVM and $81.2M locked in Cosmos.
+Axelar provides analytics of the total value locked (TVL) across all supported chains, including assets locked on each source chain and where assets are bridged.
 |![TVL](https://i.imgur.com/ttl95tH.png)|
 |-------|
 |<center>[Source: https://axelarscan.io/tvl]</center>|